Ford Media Center

 Ford is investing more than $50 billion in electric vehicles globally through 2026 to develop breakthrough EVs.
 The company plans to manufacture them at scale at a run rate of 600,000 electric vehicles globally by late 2023 and 2 million by 2026.
 Ford, as of summer 2022, had already secured 100% of the annual battery cell capacity needed to support the 2023 target and 70% needed to support the 2026 target.

-The company started by electrifying its most iconic products – the Mustang, F-150 and Transit – which quickly helped elevate Ford to the No. 2 EV brand in the U.S. (October 2022).
-In addition to offering zero-emissions versions of its most popular vehicles, the company is harnessing electrification to deliver more of what customers love about them: Performance, capability and productivity.
+The company started by electrifying its most iconic products – the Mustang, F-150 and Transit – which quickly helped elevate Ford to the No. 2 EV brand in the U.S. in 2022.
+In addition to offering zero-emissions versions of its most popular vehicles, the company is harnessing electrification to deliver more of what customers love about them: performance, capability and productivity.

 A key part of Ford’s goal to drive the adoption of electric vehicles is to target the large market for fully electric commercial vans and pickups.
 Ford is planning to bring the benefits of electric vehicles to these customers with an accessible price point, improved productivity, and lower cost of ownership.